• This page, Performance Recognition Program (PRP), is offered by

 About the Award

-The Manuel Carballo Governor's Award for Excellence in Public Service is presented to employees who selflessly personify a deep commitment to serving the people of the Commonwealth and exemplify the highest standards of public service.
-This award was established in memory of Manuel Carballo who served as Secretary of Health and Human Services.
-His dedication to excellence in public service inspires us all to strive for greatness.
-The award, in his name, is given to 10 employees, or groups of employees, who demonstrate exemplary leadership, innovation, and creativity.
+The Manuel Carballo Governor's Award for Excellence in Public Service is presented to employees who selflessly reflect a deep commitment to serving the people of the Commonwealth and exemplify the highest standards of public service.
+This award was established in memory of Manuel Carballo, who served as a Secretary of Health and Human Services.
+Manuel Carballo's dedication to excellence in public service inspires us all to strive for greatness.
+The award, in his name, is typically presented to 10 employees, or groups of employees, who demonstrate exemplary leadership, innovation, dedication, and creativity.

 Eligibility